 They say that a goal without a timeline is just a dream.
 To make sure you accomplish your goals and complete your project, it’s important to set a deadline and restrict the project and activities to within a certain timeframe.
 Pick a target date and if necessary, also pick check-in points throughout the project.

 Our team of 30 employees relies on QuickBooks to manage our entire wholesale distribution business, but the system lacks advanced functionality and inventory management is a manual process using Excel spreadsheets.
-We want to start selling product online and need a system that can integrate with online channels.
+We want to start selling product online and need a system that can integrate with online channels as well as manage my inventory with automated features.
 I want to find and implement a new solution before the holiday season next year.

 Implementing all-in-one inventory accounting software at our business will require a lot of resources but has the potential to provide major future benefits.
 A system that integrates with eCommerce channels eliminates the need to hire additional staff to process the expected increase in orders.
 Right now, we waste a lot of time manually updating data in our accounting system and spreadsheets, fixing mistakes and trying to reconcile inventory information between Excel and our warehouse.
 In addition to other benefits, our goal with this project is to increase sales 20% through the implementation of eCommerce channels by the end of next year without the need to hire additional employees.